 Victoria has recorded one new case of coronavirus since yesterday.

-The new case is a woman aged in her 60s who is a returned traveller in hotel quarantine.
+The new case is a woman aged in her 20s who is a recently arrived international airline crew member in hotel quarantine.

 There are no new locally acquired cases of COVID-19 in Victoria.

-The number of active cases in Victoria is 27, made up of zero locally acquired cases and 27 cases in travellers in hotel quarantine, unchanged since yesterday.
+The number of active cases in Victoria is 23, made up of zero locally acquired cases and 23 cases in travellers in hotel quarantine, a decrease of four since yesterday.

-Following continued low community transmission and exposure risk, the last red zone in New South Wales will now transition to an orange zone, allowing anyone from New South Wales to enter Victoria.
+Following continued low community transmission and exposure risk, the last red zone in New South Wales has now transitioned to an orange zone, allowing anyone from New South Wales to enter Victoria.

-From 6pm Victorian AEDT tonight, the Local Government Area (LGA) of Cumberland will transition to an orange zone and all remaining orange zones will transition to green.
+The Local Government Area (LGA) of Cumberland in Sydney is now an orange zone and all remaining orange zones are now green zones.

-This means that the Greater Sydney LGAs of Blacktown City, Burwood, Canada Bay City, Canterbury-Bankstown, Fairfield City, Inner West, Liverpool, Parramatta City and Strathfield Municipality will move from orange to green.
+This means the Greater Sydney LGAs of Blacktown City, Burwood, Canada Bay City, Canterbury-Bankstown, Fairfield City, Inner West, Liverpool, Parramatta City and Strathfield Municipality are now green zones.

-The updated orange zone listing overrides the previous classification as a red zone and applies to the last 14 days.
-Anyone who is now in an orange zone and meets the permit criteria can now apply for an orange zone permit from 6pm tonight.
+The updated orange zone listing for Cumberland overrides the previous classification as a red zone and applies to the last 14 days.
+Anyone who is now in an orange zone and meets the permit criteria can now apply for an orange zone permit.

 Travel from an orange zone requires people to self-isolate, get tested within 72 hours of arrival and remain in quarantine until they receive a negative result.